rakshit-shingala/43c99f27-0c37-4eaf-b347-ae8373d74947/README.md

 # ACER coding challenge solution

+## Assumptions
+* Student can only take assessment multiple times for single type.
+Hence, solution is not implemented for student taking different type of assessments.

 ## Prerequisite
 This solution for CLI application is not using any framework or libraries and is written using PHP